 I know a lot of Christians who can’t get their eyes off of the “seen things”.
 They get offended if you talk about going for the gold, and not looking at the light and momentary troubles of this seen realm.
-Who refuse or are unable to have faith for the supernatural aspects of God in their daily lives.
+They refuse or are unable to have faith for the supernatural aspects of God in their daily lives.

 If someone tells us they found a small piece of gold buried in a field, and invited us to help them go searching and seeking for more and keep whatever we obtain, they refuse to for fear that they might not find any themselves.